Tigray conflict, 'legitimacy question' clouds Ethiopia's election | DW | 21.06.2021

 EU election observers are staying away citing political tensions in Ethiopia.

-But for Chalachew, the absence of EU observers does not bring any change in the credibility of the election result.
+But Chalachew said the absence of EU observers would not affect the credibility of the election result.
 "Most of the time, Western allies like the United States and European Union have their own interests.
 This political election observation is a pretext for them," Chalachew said.

 "We will have to wait and see whether we will have a one-party government or a coalition, but the main thing is that Ethiopia now has a consolidated government," Chalachew said.